Access & facilities

-- There are accessible toilets on every level of Royal Festival Hall, the Queen Elizabeth Hall and in the Hayward Gallery Foyer.
+- There are accessible toilets on every level of the Royal Festival Hall, the Queen Elizabeth Hall and in the Hayward Gallery Foyer.

 - Sound enhancement systems are available in all our venues.
-Contact the Ticket Office to collect one (subject to availablility).
+Please ask for a Ticketing Duty Manager if you require one (subject to availability).

 - Strobe lighting is rarely used in performances.
 We will put warning signs on auditorium entry doors of any event where it is used.

 - Wheelchairs are available for visitors by visiting the Artists' Entrance when you arrive (subject to availability).